Zahra58/from-lab-to-AI-engineer-demo/README.md

 - Patient care optimization
 - Data pipelines and analytics

+---

-## 📝 License
+##  License

-MIT License - Feel free to use this code for your own projects!
+MIT License

+---

-## 🙏 Acknowledgments
+##  Acknowledgments

-Built with passion for solving real healthcare problems through AI/ML.
+Built with love, coffee and passion for solving real healthcare problems through AI/ML.

 Special thanks to the AI research community for making these incredible models possible.